swaptacular/swpt-k8s-config/README.md

-You should always include a copy of the `apps/example/regcreds.json.encrypted` file, and the `apps/example/swpt-nfs-server/` directory in your cluster (`apps/dev/` for example).
+You should always include a copy of the `apps/example/regcreds.json.encrypted` file, and the `apps/example/swpt-nfs-server/` directory in your cluster.
 However, among the other subdirectories in `apps/example/`, you should preserve only those which are responsible for running the types of Swaptacular nodes that you want to run in your Kubernetes cluster:

   * `apps/example/swpt-accounts/` is responsible for running an [accounting authority